Mother’s sports agency Run Deep launches new Nike Spurs kit - More About Advertising

 Matthew Horne and a live cockerel provide the jokes

 With the Euros starting next week, it’s too soon for most of us to be thinking about the 2024/25 football season.
-But for Tottenham Hotspur fans, it won’t ever be too soon to watch some of your favourite players, plus Gavin & Stacey actor Matthew Horne and a real life cockerel, mucking about in a local Haringey pub.
+But for fans of Tottenham Hotspur – which has no players in the tournament – it won’t ever be too soon to watch some of your favourite players, plus Gavin & Stacey actor Matthew Horne and a real life cockerel, mucking about in a local Haringey pub.

 The “Time to Rise” film, by Mother’s “fan culture” agency Run Deep, is to whip up excitement for the launch of Nike’s new retro-look home kit.
-If you don’t get enough of England midfielder James Maddison during the Euros, you can watch him in the pub with fellow players, past and present, male and female.
+England midfielder James Maddison missed out on a place at the Euros, but you can watch him in the pub with fellow players, past and present, male and female.

 Mathew Horne said: “As a life-long Spurs fan, this is a dream campaign to be a part of – the new kit looks awesome.
 The cockerel has always been a massive symbol of pride for me, so it’s great to have that front and centre.
 The cockerel is at the core of our identity as a Club, so it’s fun to celebrate that.
 It’s what makes us Spurs.”